 See the harbour up in lights

 Festivals and events are based on or around Sydney Harbour throughout the year.
-In May Sydney's historic landmarks become a canvas for brilliant light installations and projections during the Vivid festival of light, music and ideas.
+In May Sydney's historic landmarks become a canvas for brilliant light installations and projections during the Vivid Sydney festival of light, music and ideas.
 The spectacle stretches from Circular Quay to Darling Harbour and Taronga Zoo Sydney.
-On New Year's Eve join the party as more than one million people gather around the foreshore to take in the spectacular fireworks display from the Sydney Harbour Bridge.
+Boxing Day (the day after Christmas) sees the kick off of the Sydney to Hobart Yacht Race, and on New Year's Eve you can join the party as more than one million people gather around the foreshore to take in the spectacular fireworks display from the Sydney Harbour Bridge.
 During major events, make sure you plan your day ahead and arrive early.